OlivierLaflamme/Cheatsheet-God/README.md

 Well this is a compilation of all of these resources into a single repo known as **Cheatsheet-God**.
 No more need for bookmarked links.
 No need to open a web browser.
 Its all here for you.

 This is a collection of resources, scripts and easy to follow how-to's.
 I have been gathering (and continuing to gather) in preparation for the OSCP as well as for general pentesting.
-Feel free to use however you want to help you in your studies/reference material.
+Feel free to use however you want!

 &nbsp;

 All contributions are welcomed!
-If you feel like you can contribute your knowledge and help make these documents more complete, please merge it over!
+If you feel like you can contribute and make these documents more complete, please do!
 I'll acknowledge you.

 &nbsp;